-It’s been about four years since Dawn and I made our first Nocino.
+It’s been about four years since we our first Nocino.
 The Italian Walnut Liqueur is a staple for many families fall meals, used as an aperitif, or a digestif – served before or after a meal, and sometimes as a topping for iced cream, fall is when it’s most enjoyed, but we make enough to break a little out when we really want to wow guests.

 Black Walnut stains, you, your tools and your clean up towels, but it’s second to butternut!

 That first batch was terrible!
 It was bitter – we had added foraged Wild Quinine (Parthenium integrifolium), thinking for some reason that the addition would make a nice balance to the sweetness we’d add later.
 It was terrible, bitter, full of tannin from the walnuts and bitterness from the wild prairie plant.
 I gave up on it after trying it, filtering it several times, and letting it age until fall.
 Nothing helped.
 A year later I had stripped an antique American Walnut table and was researching old fashioned, home made stains.
 My sweety mentioned that we had had made our own stain extracting the worst out of the black walnuts.

 It was about 100 degrees, and I knelt on the grass to test the “Walnut Stain” on a piece of scrap wood, you couldn’t see sunlight through the bottle.
 The stain took well, but the sweet and nutty smell coming from the warm wood was too much.
 I looked at the bottle that had aged two years, I looked at the stain sample, and looked at the bottle again.
 I picked up the cork to smell, then I actually licked the cork – no tannin!